Economic Linear Quadratic MPC With Non-Unique Optimal Solutions

 Model Predictive Control (MPC) is a control technique in which a finite-horizon Optimal Control Problem (OCP) is solved at each time step.
 The first optimal control input is applied, the next state is measured, and the OCP is solved again in order to update the optimal control input in a receding horizon fashion~\cite{Rawlings2017,Gruene2017}.

-While the stability theory typically assumes that the cost function has its minimum at the optimal steady state, in economic MPC (EMPC) generic costs are allowed.
+Though the stability theory typically assumes that the cost function has its minimum at the optimal steady state, in economic MPC (EMPC) generic costs are allowed.
 While this allows one to potentially improve closed-loop performance, providing asymptotic stability guarantees becomes much harder and typically requires some strict dissipativity assumption to hold~\cite{Faulwasser2018a}.
 Early results include~\cite{Diehl2011,Amrit2011a}, where the main idea was first presented.
-Necessity of strict dissipativity has been proven in~\cite{Mueller2015}.
+Necessity of dissipativity for optimal steady state operation has been proven in~\cite{Mueller2015,Mueller2015a}.
 Stability in the absence of terminal constraints has been analyzed in~\cite{Grune2013a,Zanon2018a,Faulwasser2018,Zanon2025,Gruene2025}.
 The periodic case has been analyzed in~\cite{Zanon2017e,Mueller2016} and the discounted case has been studied in~\cite{Gaitsgory2018,Zanon2022a}.
 Computationally efficient algorithms tailored to EMPC have been proposed in~\cite{Quirynen2016,Quirynen2017a,Verschueren2017,Zanon2021b}.